shoreagents/ScaleMate-2025/progress.md

 - **Files:**
   - `src/pages/role-builder/components/PreviewBlueprint.tsx` (modified)
   - `src/pages/role-builder/components/PreviewBlueprint.tsx.backup` (backup)
 - **Result:** Button now visually matches the SecondaryButton.
 Backup safely stored.
 No errors encountered.

+## [REMOVED] Rate Limiting Middleware and Upstash Dependencies - [DATE]

+- Removed all rate limiting logic and Upstash Redis integration from `src/middleware.ts`.
+- Middleware now simply passes all requests through.
+- Uninstalled `@upstash/ratelimit` and `@upstash/redis` packages from dependencies.
+- Created a backup of the original middleware as `src/middleware.ts.backup` before making changes.
+- Reason: Project uses Supabase for backend; Redis/Upstash was only used for rate limiting, which is no longer required.